imversed/imversed/docs/src/fordevelopers/README.md

 - **Testnet Faucet**: Explaination of faucet use to obtain testnet tokens.

-- **Localnet**: Instructions on how to configure a local instance of the Evmos blockchain.
+- **Localnet**: Instructions on how to configure a local instance of the Imversed blockchain.

   - Single Node: Run a single local node.